Together for Short Lives

 Marie Curie

-Marie Curie Cancer Care is there for people living with any terminal illness, and their families.
+Marie Curie is there for people living with any terminal illness, and their families.
 They offer expert care, guidance and support to help them get the most from the time they have left, and have a network of nurses who work in the homes of terminally ill patients.
 The charity supports people throughout their illness by giving practical information, support from trained volunteers and being there when someone wants to talk.

 For more information visit the Marie Curie website